HARMONICOM/horizon/README.md

 - Fonts: WOFF, WOFF2, TTF, OTF
 - Others: PDF, ZIP, TAR, GZIP

+Static files are streamed in chunks, so even very large assets can be served without loading the entire file into memory.

 **Testing with curl:**
 ```bash
 # Access static files